mikaelmattsson/mikaelmattsson.github.io/_posts/2015-07-31-laravel-hashids.md

 ## How Does It Work?

 Here you can see an example of just how simple this package is to use.
-After you enter your authentication details in the config file, it will just work:
+After you enter your alphabet, salt and length in the config file, it will just work:

 {% highlight php startinline %}
 // Encoding integers.